Autodidac/Cpp20_Ultimate_Project_Template/README.md

 #### With VSCode or VSCodium on Linux!
-Uses a CMake Build system you can run tasks.json task, or build buttons at the bottom of the CMake Extension Or better yet Build And Run From Command-Line Terminal below!
+Uses a CMake Build system, but you can also run tasks.json task, or build buttons at the bottom of the CMake Extension Or Build And Run From Command-Line Terminal below!